Understanding the cancer experience when you’re a caregiver

 If you or the patient is worried that treatment isn’t starting right away, discuss your concerns with the cancer care team and be sure that any delays will not cause more problems.

 When a person has cancer, they go through different stages.
 Your understanding and your care will change over time, too.
 There will be times when you don’t know what will happen next, and with an illness as serious as cancer, that’s a scary place to be.
 But there are no guarantees in cancer care.
 There’s no way to know for sure whether treatment will work.
 No one can predict the side effects or problems your loved one will have during treatment.
 And even after successful treatment, there’s still the chance that cancer will come back – there can even be a new, different cancer sometime in the future.

-- Know that you do not have control over some aspects of the cancer.
+- Know that you don’t have control over some aspects of the cancer.
 It helps to accept this rather than fight it.

 - Express feelings of fear or uncertainty with a trusted friend or counselor.
 Being open and dealing with emotions helps many people feel less worried.
-People have found that when they express strong feelings, like fear, they are better able to let go of these feelings.
-Thinking and talking about your feelings can be hard.
-And while it’s important not to let cancer rule your life, it may be hard to do.
-If you find that you’re thinking about nothing besides the cancer, it may be helpful to find a way to express your feelings.
+People have found that when they express strong feelings, like fear, they’re better able to let go of these feelings.

 - Use your energy to focus on wellness and what you can do now to stay as healthy as you can.
 Remember to take care of yourself, as well as the person with cancer.